-Algorithm 8.6: Sketch of the operations which are executed in the routine Put_State.
-The interface to this routine is shown as algorithm 8.3 processes proceed directly to the filter main routine.
+The variant of executing the model and the filter parts of the data assimilation program on disjoint process sets permits a very clear separation between these to parts of the program.
+All processes will call the filter initialization routine.
+Then, the filter processes proceed directly to the filter main routine.
 The model processes will exit the initialization routine and proceed to the model time stepper loop.
 During the data assimilation phase, the model and filter parts of the program are connected only by MPI communication.